The great outdoors, for all its beauty, is unpredictable. This is why some parents are initially hesitant to take their babies outside.

 Medical researchers have found that as long as parents take the time to prepare their babies for the elements, regular outdoor exposure is fantastic for the average baby’s mental and physical health.
 Here are a few things to consider before bringing Baby out into the wilderness.

-Whenever the outdoor temperature is expected to get higher than Sweaty Shirt Level, or the sun is really beating down, dressing Baby in light-colored clothing will keep him cool and comfy, as will keeping Baby in the shade wherever possible.
+Whenever the outdoor temperature is expected to get higher than Sweaty Shirt Level, or the sun is really beating down, dressing Baby in light-colored clothing will keep them cool and comfy, as will keeping Baby in the shade wherever possible.
 But your biggest concern here will be hydration since Baby’s sweat glands are still developing, so it’s important to recognize the signs of infant dehydration.
 These include warm skin, a flushed face, and irritability.
 This doesn’t mean it’s time to bust out the water-bottle, though – babies under 6 months old still generally aren’t ready to drink water, and babies over 6 months but under a year old should still be getting the vast majority of their hydration from breast milk or formula, sipping water sparingly.
 One way to cut the odds of fluid-free frenzy is to feed Baby before stepping out into the heat.
 It can also help to have Baby wear a sunhat and sunglasses on those extra-bright days.
 This comes with the added cuteness of a baby in sunglasses.
 Even if you take all of these precautions, though, it’s important to keep Baby out of extreme heat whenever possible, and in a well-ventilated area.

 Sure, insects are pests of the micro-sized variety.
 But if a couple of mosquitos can drive a grown adult nuts, imagine how they could irritate someone smaller.
 The best prevention for bug bites is to limit exposure using mosquito nets, and by keeping Baby inside during the buggiest hours.
 In addition, to combat the bugs, many parents will apply small amounts of insect repellent to their babies before stepping outdoors into buggy areas.
 But before you grab the nearest bottle, take a look at the ingredient list.
 Most bug sprays contain either DEET, picaridin, or IR3535.
 These chemicals may ward off many bugs, but according to the U.S. Centers for Disease Control and Prevention (CDC), they should only be applied to babies aged 2 months or older.
 If Baby meets the age minimum, think “minimalist” when applying any spray.
 Only treat areas of exposed skin, and never apply repellent on Baby’s face or hands.
-And though he might not listen, it’s a good idea to try to discourage him from licking the repellent.
+And though they might not listen, it’s a good idea to try to discourage them from licking the repellent.
 Insect repellant can be helpful for some bugs, but it doesn’t keep away stinging species like yellow jackets, wasps, bees, hornets, fire ants, harvester ants, or spiders.